 Responsiveness simply means how well a mattress reacts and adjusts to your body movements while you sleep.

 We all move while we sleep, but most of us never notice, as we stay asleep.
 Responsiveness is especially important for people who are restless sleepers or tend to change positions often throughout the night.
 They may be most affected by an unresponsive mattress, though even the heaviest sleepers may wake up if they are sleeping on a very unresponsive mattress.

 Firmness is a pretty straightforward idea meaning how firm or soft a mattress feels.
 While all humans are different, how you sleep usually helps dictate the level of firmness you should look for.

 Firmness is measured on a scale from 1-10 with 10 being the firmest.
 However, unless you find comfort in sleeping on a pile of cotton balls, we wouldn’t recommend choosing a 1.
 Likewise, unless you like sleeping on a hardwood floor, we wouldn’t recommend a 10 – these are the extremes.

-Firmer foam mattresses and individual pocketed coil mattresses with lumbar support are usually a preferred choice for stomach sleepers, but you can also find middle-ground firmness on innerspring mattresses.
+Firmer foam mattresses and individual pocketed coil mattresses with lumbar support are usually a preferred choice for stomach sleepers, but you can also find middle-ground firmness on innerspring and hybrid mattresses.

 Also, keep in mind that most mattresses will get about 5% softer over time.
 The really soft mattresses, often referred to as cloud mattresses, get at least 10 % softer over time.